cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/README.md

 - Python Programming

 ### Portfolio Activity
-Creating a  portfolio document each courses to demonstrate my experience in cybersecurity
+Creating a portfolio document based on provided activity by Google Cybersecurity Courses to demonstrate my experience, skills, knowledes in cybersecurity.

 ### The Google Cybersecurity Certificate program has nine courses: